 This kind of campaign takes advantage of our natural tendency to celebrate, no matter how small the occasion!
 With this campaign, what you’re doing is selecting the occasion – whether that’s an existing one like Easter or Mother’s Day, or one you make up yourself – and then giving your customers a reason to spend.

 First, pick the occasion.

-EXAMPLE: You might have a sneaker week where customers spending over $300 get a free pair of sneakers.
+EXAMPLE: You might have a footwear week where customers spending over £300 get a free pair of trainers.

 We suggest creating and placing a banner on the homepage for this – if you don’t want to make it your main event, you can always sneak in a microbanner underneath, just to ensure people are seeing it.

 To go above and beyond, a second good place to put the content is on the basket page, again for folks who are under the value you’re aiming for.